 06 Nov Graphene in Malaysia

-The leading event in South-east Asia for the graphene industry.
-Graphene Malaysia was held on 29 and 30 October, 2018 in Kuala Lumpur.
-Attracting around twenty speakers and several hundred visitors… Carbon Waters was invited to sign a partnership with the company, Monte Aero, as part of the NanoMalaysia programmes.
+The leading event in Southeast Asia for the graphene industry, Graphene Malaysia, was held on October 29-30, 2018, in Kuala Lumpur.
+It attracted approximately 20 speakers and several hundred visitors.
+Carbon Waters was invited to sign a partnership with the company Monte Aero as part of the NanoMalaysia programs.

 The commercial partnership between Monte Aero and Carbon Waters did not come about by chance.
-Malaysia is a country that produces palm oil and rubber to which graphene provides significant added value.
-Carbon Waters is going to work on applications related to rubber for two companies but also related to oil exploitation for the Petronas University of Technology.
+Malaysia is a country that produces palm oil and rubber.
+Adding graphene to these products provides significant value added.
+Carbon Waters will work on applications related to rubber for two companies, and also work on oil development for the Petronas University of Technology.

 “We’re going to sell them our graphene dispersions,” announced Alban Chesneau, “Initially on a relatively small scale.
 This is just the beginning but will serve as proof of concept.
 We have very good potential for development in Malaysia in the coming years, which is an excellent opportunity for Asia in general.”